-At December 30, 2006, the Company has accrued \$842,000 in remediation costs which, in management's best estimate, are expected to satisfy anticipated costs of known remediation requirements as outlined below.
+At December 29, 2007, the Company has accrued \$1,047,000 in remediation costs which, in management's best estimate, are expected to satisfy anticipated costs of known remediation requirements as outlined below.
 Expenditures related to costs currently accrued are not discounted to their present values and are expected to be made over the next three to four years.
 As a result of the evolving nature of the environmental regulations, the difficulty in estimating the extent and remedy of environmental contamination, and the availability and application of technology, the estimated costs for future environmental compliance and remediation are subject to uncertainties and it is not possible to predict the amount or timing of future costs of environmental matters which may subsequently be determined.

 Prior to 1987, the Company utilized certain products at its chemical facilities that are currently classified as hazardous materials.
 Testing of the groundwater in the areas of the treatment impoundments at these facilities disclosed the presence of certain contaminants.
 In addition, several solid waste management units ("SWMUs") at the plant sites have been identified.
-In 1998 the Company completed an RCRA Facility Investigation at its Spartanburg plant site, and based on the results, completed a Corrective Measures Study in 2000.
+In 1998 the Company completed an RCRA Facility Investigation at its

+Spartanburg plant site, and based on the results, completed a Corrective Measures Study in 2000.
 A Corrective Measures Plan specifying remediation procedures to be performed was submitted in 2000 and the Company received regulatory approval.
-During 2005, a remediation project was completed to clean up two of the three remaining SWMUs on the Spartanburg plant site at a cost of approximately \$530,000 which was accrued at January 1, 2005.
-The Company is in the process of completing an analysis of the remaining SWMU and has accrued \$311,000 to provide for completion of this project.
+During 2005, a remediation project was completed to clean up two of the four remaining SWMUs on the Spartanburg plant site at a cost of approximately \$530,000 which was accrued at January 1, 2005.
+The Company is in the process of completing an analysis of the remaining two SWMU's and has accrued \$610,000 at December 29, 2007, to provide for completion of this project.

 At the Augusta plant site, the Company submitted a Risk Assessment and Corrective Measures Plan for regulatory approval.
 A Closure and Post-Closure Care Plan was submitted and approved in 2001 for the closure of the surface impoundment.
 The Company completed the surface impoundment during 2002.
-During the fourth quarter of 2005, the Company completed a preliminary analysis based on the risk assessment of the surface contamination at the site, and accrued \$305,000 in the fourth quarter for additional estimated future remedial and cleanup costs.
+During the fourth quarter of 2005, the Company completed a preliminary analysis based on the risk assessment of the surface contamination at the site, and has accrued \$365,000 at December 29, 2007, for additional estimated future remedial and cleanup costs.

 The Company has identified and evaluated two SWMUs at its plant in Bristol, Tennessee that revealed residual groundwater contamination.
 An Interim Corrective Measures Plan was submitted for regulatory approval in 2000 to address the final area of contamination identified which was approved in March of 2005.
-The Company has \$72,000 accrued at December 30, 2006, to provide for estimated future remedial and cleanup costs.
+The Company has \$72,000 accrued at December 29, 2007, to provide for estimated future remedial and cleanup costs.